thephpleague/omnipay/README.md

 * `void($options)` - generally can only be called up to 24 hours after submitting a transaction

 On-site gateways do not need to implement the `completeAuthorize` and `completePurchase` methods.
-If any gateway does not support certain features (such as refunds), it will throw `UnsupportedMethodException`.
+If any gateway does not support certain features (such as refunds), it will throw `BadMethodCallException`.

 All gateway methods take an `$options` array as an argument.
 Each gateway differs in which parameters are required, and the gateway will throw `InvalidRequestException` if you